Probing multiple populations of compact binaries with third-generation gravitational-wave detectors: Results

 Figure~\ref{fig:GPRPos} shows our inference on the volumetric merger rate $\nz$ obtained with the unmodeled GPR approach.
-The black colored bands report the 68\% and 95\% credible intervals for the universes without (left panel) and with (right panel) Pop~III binaries.
+The black colored bands report the 68\% and 95\% credible intervals for the universes with (right panel) and without (left panel) Pop~III binaries.
 The colored lines show the true volumetric merger rate of the individual populations.
-For both of the panels the branching ratio between field and cluster binaries is $\fGtoMain=0.5$.
-We find that the true $\nz$'s (black dashed lines) lie within the 95\% credible intervals in both cases.
+For both of the panels the true branching ratio between field and cluster binaries is $\fGtoMain=0.5$.
+We find that the true $\nz$'s (black solid lines) lie within the 95\% credible intervals in both cases.
 While the relative uncertainty on $\nz$ is at a percent level at $z\lesssim6$, it increases to $\mathcal{O}(100\%)$ at $z\gtrsim8$.
 This is because (i) the SNR of each source decreases with the distance, and (ii) the number of sources in each redshift bin is decreasing as the differential comoving volume shrinks at earlier times in the history of the universe.

 Perhaps the most attractive feature of the unmodeled analysis, is that we can find some evidence for the presence of an high-redshift subpopulation, even without strong modeling.
 The simplest way of doing this is to look for local peak(s) in $\nz$.
 At the very minimum, we would expect to find evidence for the ``main'' peak at $z\sim 2$, arising from the merger in fields and clusters, while high-redshift peaks would be indicative of a different subpopulation.